| The Public Hearing is an

 that the entire legislative process takes time.
 Legislators must examine all of

--- we'll keep you updated on when your help is needed and what you can do.
+try to keep you updated on when your help is needed and what you can do.

 Meanwhile, keep educating others!